Los Angeles spa protest turns violent after alleged transgender exposure incident

 A dumpster had been dragged into the middle of the street, with its contents burning.
 When officers arrived, wearing helmets and carrying batons, the smoke could be seen billowing behind them as they tried to restore order.

-Some of the street brawlings occurred in the middle of traffic as drivers blared their horns and tried to avoid the chaos.
+Some of the street brawling occurred in the middle of traffic as drivers blared their horns and tried to avoid the chaos.

 The LAPD confirmed officers were on the scene and had taken control of the situation but could not immediately provide figures on potential arrests or injuries.